thombergs/docx-stamper/README.md

 </dependency>
 ```

-This way, you can choose which version of Docx4J you want to use instead having it dictated by DocxStamper.
+This way, you can choose which version of Docx4J you want to use instead having it dictated by docx-stamper.
 Look into
-the [.travis.yml](.travis.yml) file to see against which versions of Docx4J DocxStamper has been tested.
+the [.travis.yml](.travis.yml) file to see against which versions of Docx4J docx-stamper has been tested.

 ## Changelog
 * 1.3.0 (2018-08-11) - feature release